 - POST method is not idempotent, which means that sending the same POST request multiple times can further affect the server's state.

 HTTP POST Request Examples

-An example of HTTP POST request message for submitting an HTML form to the server.
+The following is an example of an HTTP POST request message for submitting an HTML form to the server:

-An example of HTTP POST request message for sending JSON data to the server.
+The following is an example of an HTTP POST request message for sending JSON data to the server: